sweetest-framework/sweetest/GUIDELINES.md

 #### Deprecation

 Dependency declaration inside the module testing configuration in its current form is likely to be deprecated in the long run.
 So the focus in this guidelines is on the `any` keyword.
 This gives the user the freedom to do the configuration of dependencies on a steps class (and eventually test class) level with no further constraints from the module testing configuration.
-If you already wrote configurations using other keywords than `any` please convert it in any case possible so the deprecation of the global dependency configuration will affect you in the least impacting way possible.
+If you already wrote configurations using other keywords than `any`, it's strongly advised to change it to `any` wherever possible so the deprecation of the global dependency configuration will affect you in the least impacting way possible.

 But for the sake of completness here is a list of ways how dependencies can be declared in the module testing configuration: